fervidus/artifactory/README.markdown

 Sets the package name to install.
 Defaults to 'jfrog-artifactory-oss'.

 This can be changed if Artifactory needs to install a differently named package.
 Possibly needed if na organization creates their own Artifactory package.

+##### `manage_java`

+Tells the module whether or not to manage the java class.
+This defaults to true.
+Usually this is what you want.

+If your organization actively manages the java installs across your environment set this to false.

 ##### `jdbc_driver_url`